Towards Robust ResNet: A Small Step but A Giant Leap: Conclusion

 \section{Conclusion}

-This paper proposed a simple but principled approach to enhance the robustness of ResNet.
-Motivated by the dynamical system view, we characterize ResNet by an explicit Euler method.
-We theoretically find that the step factor $h$ in the Euler method can control the robustness of ResNet in both training and generalization.
-From the view of back-propagation, we prove that a small $h$ can benefit the training robustness, while from the view of forward-propagation, we prove that a small $h$ can help the generalization robustness.
-We conduct comprehensive experiments on vision \mbox{\textit{CIFAR-10}} and text \textit{AG-NEWS} datasets.
-Experiments confirm that small $h$ can benefit the training and generalization robustness.
-Future work can explore several promising directions: (a) How to transfer the experience of small $h$ to other network structures, e.g., RNN for natural language processing \cite{cho2014learning}, (b) How to handle the noisy labels $y$ \cite{han2018co}, and (c) Other means for choosing the step size $h$, e.g., using Bayesian optimization \cite{hennig2012entropy,srinivas2009gaussian,daxberger2017distributed,hoang2018decentralized}.
+This paper describes a simple yet principled approach to boost the robustness of ResNet.
+Motivated by the dynamical system perspective, we characterize a ResNet using an explicit Euler method.
+This consequently allows us to exploit the step factor $h$ in the Euler method to control the robustness of ResNet in both its training and generalization.
+We prove that a small step factor $h$ can benefit its training and generalization robustness during backpropagation and forward propagation, respectively.
+Empirical evaluation on real-world datasets corroborates our analytical findings that a small $h$ can indeed improve both its training and generalization robustness.
+For future work, we plan to explore several promising directions: (a) how to transfer the experience of a small $h$ to other network structures (e.g., RNN for natural language processing~\cite{cho2014learning}), (b) how to handle the noisy target output labels~\cite{han2018co}, and (c) other means to choose the step size $h$ (e.g., using Bayesian optimization \cite{zhongxiang,daxberger2017distributed,hoang2018decentralized,ling16,zhang2017information,yehong}).